November 30, 2019

 LOAN PROCESS TERMS:

-10. LOAN SANCTION LETTER – Loan sanction letter is issued by the lending institution to the borrower of education loan after the lender has given the final assent to the borrower’s loan application.
-It is done after the documentation and paper work required to grant loan is completed and the borrower has made all preliminary payments including the processing fee.
+10. LOAN SANCTION LETTER – A loan sanction letter is issued by the lending institution to the borrower of an abroad education loan after the lender has given the final assent to the borrower’s loan application.
+It is done after the documentation and paperwork required to grant loan is completed and the borrower has made all preliminary payments including the processing fee.
 The sanction letter mentions the amount that the lending institution has decided to lend to the borrower.

 However, banks or lending institutions do not charge an interest the moment loan is sanctioned to the applicant.
 A borrower can either withdraw the entire amount or part of the sanctioned amount as per his or her requirement.